Bathalum/agent-zero/app/FRONTEND_CONTRACT.md

 #### When to Use

-- **First-time connection**: User provides Agent Zero URL, username, and password
-- **Reconnection**: Update credentials or change Agent Zero instance URL
+- First-time connection setup
-- **Credential update**: Update stored credentials
+- Updating stored credentials

 #### Request